 Opening a bank account in Sweden

-To become a customer of a Swedish bank, you must be able to prove your identity and answer questions about how you intend to use the bank account.
-Here you will find guidance on how to open a Swedish bank account.
+To open a bank account in Sweden, you need to prove your identity and answer some questions about how you plan to use the account.
+Here you will find guidance to help you through the process.

 What is required to open a bank account?